- Call us: 01444 237070

 The summer months provide a time of plenty which sees juvenile birds and mammals growing and discovering their role in nature.
 Dragonflies, butterflies and wildflowers are abundant as days get warmer and longer, which provides us with plenty of opportunity for viewing nature.
 Remember to bring some shade, sunscreen and a Walkstool Comfort seat to while away the hours comfortably.
 Look out for lizards, frogs, hawk-moths and other creatures in the undergrowth during this fabulous time of year.

 As the days cool and grow shorter, wildlife remains active with incredible spectacles to enjoy.
 You can view the deer rut from a safer distance, and other mammals become increasingly active during their quest for mating and food.
 It’s a great time of year to keep an eye out for hedgehogs, squirrels and foxes during a time of increased activity.
 Mushrooms start appearing as migrations begin, with moths and warblers amongst those leaving the UK, all against a spectacular backdrop of autumn colour.
 It’s worth noting that an optic with a larger aperture gathers more light, which is recommended for twilight observation of these kinds of creatures.
+It’s the perfect time to try out new autumn photography ideas and understand how a thermal imaging camera works in order to watch the deer ruts.

 Despite the cold, dark and shorter days, winter provides plenty of opportunities for us to enjoy quiet nature viewing.
 Some of the most incredible starling murmurations can be seen between December and March, along with mountain hares, owls, woodpecker, squirrels and of course Robin red breast to name just a few.
 If you can bear to get out during these cold and wet months you’ll be rewarded by plenty of natural scenes to witness with fewer people around to disturb the natural environment.